Do a business energy audit

 No

-Is your water heater sized appropriately?
+Is your water heater the right size?

 Yes